Robert H. Aseltine, Jr., PhD

 Elizabeth Schilling, Ph.D.

-The production of this dashboard described was supported by Funding Opportunity Number CMS-1G1-14-001 from the United States Department of Health and Human Services, Centers for Medicare & Medicaid Services.
-The contents provided are solely the responsibility of the authors and do not necessarily represent the official views of HHS or any of its agencies.
+The project described was supported by Grant Number 1G1-CMS-331630-01-05 from the Department of Health and Human Services, Centers for Medicare & Medicaid Services.
+The contents of this publication are solely the responsibility of the authors and do not necessarily represent the official views of the U.S. Department of Health and Human Services, or any of its agencies.
+The research presented here was conducted by the awardee.
+Findings might or might not be consistent with or confirmed by the findings of the independent federal evaluation contractor.

 In 2014 the Center for Medicare & Medicaid Innovation awarded Connecticut a four year, $45 million State Innovation Model (SIM) Test Grant.
 Connecticut’s SIM (CT SIM) is working to improve Connecticut’s healthcare system for the majority of residents by establishing a whole-person-centered healthcare system that improves community health and eliminates health inequities; ensures superior access, quality and care experience, empowers individuals to actively participate in their health and healthcare; and improves affordability by reducing healthcare costs.